 TWO DIFFERENCES THAT DEFINE HOW WE LIVE

 We are not to be fooled into believing everything will be idyllic once we believe.
-The difference between belief and disbelief is not merely emotional—the difference is noticed existentially in how we live our lives based on who we trust (God, or the world), and from where we derive our sense of hope (transient situational pleasures, or the hope of a transcendent, permanently blissful, perfect life without pain or death by believing in Christ as Lord).
-These two differences change the way we live our lives, noticeably enough to impact the people who witness us living out these choices in our actions.
-And make no mistake, people seeing us live this way does not influence mere happiness, since what is being emanated by Christian rebirth is not happiness.
-What do I mean?
-Let me explain.
+The difference between belief and disbelief is not emotional.
+The difference is noticed existentially in how we live our lives based on who we trust (God, or the world), and from where we derive our sense of hope.
+These two differences change the way we live our lives noticeably enough to impact the people who witness the changes in our attitudes.

 SHORT-LIVED HAPPINESS AND ALL-ENCOMPASSING JOY

 You may be asking, “What do you mean, you’re not happier?!
 You believe in Jesus!”
 I am no happier as a Christian now than I was an atheist almost 9 years ago.
 Why?
-My soul has been renewed in Christ in that my reason for everything (for example, why I think the way I do, or the reason for my actions and decisions) is now based on my faith in Christ, but the way I feel is still influenced by my current experiences.
+My soul has been renewed in Christ in that my reason for everything (for example, why I think the way I do, or the reason for my actions and decisions) is now based on my faith in Christ, but the way I feel is still influenced by my current circumstances.
 For example, I am joyful in Christ even when I have a horrible day and want to scream.
-My joy is locked in the Truth I believe in that states one day I will no longer experience the hardships and pain that I do now.
-I am happy when I eat chocolate, or when I am given a genuine, sincere hug from someone who truly cares about me.
+My joy is locked in the Good News of Christ that states one day I will no longer experience the hardships and pain that I do now.
+I am happy when I eat chocolate, or when I am given a hug from someone who truly cares about me.
 I am happy when I get to go to the movie theater, or when I’m reading a great book.

-These moments never last, however, and that is the difference between joy and happiness: Joy is my all-encompassing reality, like the bird’s-eye view of my own heart, whereas happiness is the situational, hormonal reaction to what occurs in my day-today, hour-to-hour experiences.
-I can’t stay in the movie theater forever because I’d never see anyone, do anything, or be able to pay my bills; I can’t eat chocolate all day and night because eventually I’d get sick; I can’t read a great book forever because when I finish, I won’t need to reread it immediately 100 times over—I’ll want to read something new and challenging.
+These moments never last, however, and that is the difference between joy and happiness: Joy is my all-encompassing reality, like the bird’s-eye view of our heart, whereas happiness is the situational, hormonal reaction to what occurs in our day-to-day, hour-to-hour experiences.
+I can’t stay in the movie theater forever; I can’t eat chocolate all day and night; I can’t read a great book forever because eventually I’ll finish it.
 This is what happiness looks like in this life.
-We experience happiness in spurts in the same way we put on a warm coat in the winter while taking it off in the summer; but we experience joy the way we live inside of the same body our entire lives.
-Our choice not to experience joy is the consequence of not receiving the hope and joy in something beyond that of ourselves and the ephemeralness of this world.
-Joy is provided in knowing Christ’s promises are set in stone—He not only fulfilled over 300 prophesies, He literally rose from the dead and was witnessed by over 500 people!
-Because of this, joy takes a new definition, and happiness becomes a reminder that what happiness we experience in this life is but a glimpse of what it will be in the future Kingdom to come.
+We experience happiness in spurts, the same way we put on a warm coat in the winter while taking it off in the summer.
+We experience joy the way we live inside of the same body our entire lives.
+Our choice not to experience joy is the consequence of not receiving the hope and joy in something beyond that of ourselves, and the ephemeralness of this world.
+Joy results in knowing Christ’s promises are set in stone.

 LIVE IN JESUS’S NAME